-Are you wondering, ‘is matcha healthy?’ and are interested in hearing about how drinking matcha every day may be one of the healthiest daily rituals in the world?
-We’ve got you covered on matcha green tea benefits!
+Are you curious about whether matcha is healthy?
+Are you interested in learning about how drinking matcha every day might be one of the healthiest daily rituals in the world?
+We've got you covered when it comes to matcha green tea powder benefits!

 1) A CLEAN, JITTER-FREE ENERGY SOURCE

 With Matcha caffeine, there is no crash in energy levels or caffeine jitters.
 Unlike coffee, a cup of matcha tea contains a compound known as L-theanine, which alters the effects of the caffeine in matcha, often promoting relaxed alertness for an average of 6-8 hours.
 Read more.

 2) MELT AWAY ANXIETY

 Drinking matcha regularly may help lower anxiety in people who regularly drink it due to its high concentration of L-theanine – an amino acid that calms the stimulating effect of caffeine on the body's nervous system.
-Research has shown that l-theanine in matcha may help foster a state of deep relaxation and alertness within 30 to 40 minutes of ingestion.
+Research has shown that l-theanine in matcha tea powder may help foster a state of deep relaxation and alertness within 30 to 40 minutes of ingestion.
 Read more.

 3) TAP INTO MEDITATION WITH MORE EASE

 Matcha may be beneficial for meditation, with the natural compounds in matcha providing relaxed yet focused energy.
-Japanese zen monks have been using matcha for hundreds of years, drinking powdered green tea to enhance their ability to meditate and concentrate for hours.
+Japanese zen monks have been using matcha green tea powder for hundreds of years, drinking powdered green tea to enhance their ability to meditate and concentrate for hours.
 Read more.